lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function universalReceiver(bytes32 typeId, bytes memory receivedData) external payable returns (bytes memory);
 ```

-This function is part of the [LSP1](./LSP-1-UniversalReceiver.md) specification.
+This function is part of the [LSP1](./LSP-1-UniversalReceiver.md) specification, with additional requirements as follows:

-Forwards the call to the `universalReceiverDelegate(..)` function of the UniversalReceiverDelegate contract and the MappedUniversalReceiverDelegate relevant for the typeId provided as argument.
+- MUST emit a [`ValueReceived`](#valuereceived) event before external calls if the function receives native tokens.

-If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiverDelegate](#) interface id, forwards the call to the `universalReceiverDelegate(..)` function of the **UniversalReceiverDelegate** contract.
+- If an `address` is stored under the data key attached below and and this address is a contract that supports the [LSP1UniversalReceiverDelegate](#) interface id, forwards the call to the [`universalReceiverDelegate(..)`](#) function of the **UniversalReceiverDelegate** contract.
 If there is no address stored under this data key, execution continues normally.

 ```json
 {